-It is better to have a statement than nothing at all, but it is generally preferable for the employer to provide a contract, as all the terms are then clearly binding on the employee from the date of the signature.
+It is better to have a statement than nothing at all, but it is generally preferable for the employer to provide a contract, as the terms are then clearly binding on the employee.
 In addition, the employer can also include a wide range of other clauses in a more comprehensive contract, such as provisions about confidentiality.
 For further information about this, please see the pro forma contract of employment or statement of terms.